SwapnilB31/BookMyVaccine/README.md

 5. Was there anything unusual besides the scope of the first four questions that you noticed before the crash?

 And then you can add any additional details you want.

+Please note that bugs related to the core functionality will be taken up with the highest priority and UI related bugs will be patched later in minor releases.

 # Technlogies Used